sorrento-lab/sorrento-lab.github.io/3_1_OFR-auth.md

 * 11: Authentication.
 For OFR this is the same string as DHCPv4 Option 90
 * 15: User class
 * 16: Vendor class
+* 17: "IPv6 requested" - ==to be investigated, my config does not need this raw option...==

 IPv6 received raw options:
 * 1: Client ID